chetanjohal/csc412/readme.md

 2. Make directory php/temp writeable (change attributes to 777)
 3. Edit the options in contact.php file.
 The most important are: `$from` and `$sendTo`.
 The rest can remain as it is.

-Thank you for downloading!

-In case you would need some custom modifications, don't hesitate to get in touch.

-ondrique, (ahoj@ondrejsvestka.cz)

 ## Credits ##

 - Bootstrap 3.3 - [http://getbootstrap.com/](http://getbootstrap.com/)
-- Photos for demo purposes [IM FREE](http://www.imcreator.com/free)

-**Plugins used in the template**

 - Owl Carousel ([http://www.owlgraphic.com/owlcarousel/](http://www.owlgraphic.com/owlcarousel/))
 - jQuery Waypoints ([http://imakewebthings.com/jquery-waypoints/](http://imakewebthings.com/jquery-waypoints/))
 - animate.css ([http://daneden.github.io/animate.css/](http://daneden.github.io/animate.css/))